Adoption Services (AS)

 Loading...

-Historically, it has been easier to place younger children in adoption homes than older ones.
-This remained true this period.
-Children under the age of 12 experienced a median wait time of 22 months.
-Children ages 12 and over experienced a median wait time of 41 months this fiscal year, up from 36 months two fiscal years ago.
+Historically, it has been easier to place younger children in adoption homes than older ones, and this trend continued in 2024/25.
+Children under the age of 12 experienced a median wait time of 24.5 months, down from 28.5 months in the previous year.
+In contrast, children aged 12 and over faced a significantly longer median wait time of 69 months, an increase from 57.5 months last fiscal year.

 Loading...